 When it comes to creating, are you more of a planner or an improviser?

-Over the forty-eight years I’ve been sewing, I’ve evolved from a planner into an improviser and now I can’t imagine working any other way.
+I’ve evolved from a planner into an improviser and now I can’t imagine working any other way.
 A predictable format bores me.
-I started working in an evolving, step-by-step manner in 2004 and it has become my favorite way to work.
+I started working in an evolving, step-by-step manner in 2004 and it has become my favorite way to work in all mediums.

 How do you manage your creative time?
 Do you schedule start and stop times?
 Or work only when inspired?